Creating a stack from existing resources - Amazon CloudFormation

 Create a stack from existing resources using the Amazon CLI

-2. Optionally run GetTemplateSummary to learn which properties identify each resource type in your template.
+1. To learn which properties identify each resource type in the template, run the get-template-summary command, specifying the S3 URL of the template.
 For example, the AWS::DynamoDB::Table resource can be identified using the TableName property.
 For the GamesTable resource in the example template, the value of TableName is Games.
+You'll need this information in the next step.

-3. Compose a list of the target resources from your template and their unique identifiers in the following format.
+2. Compose a list of the actual resources from your template and their unique identifiers in the following JSON string format.

-The Amazon CLI also supports text files as input for the --resources-to-import parameter, as shown in the following example.
+Alternatively, you can use a file URL as input for the --resources-to-import option, as shown in the following example.

 --resources-to-import file://ResourcesToImport.txt

-6. Execute the change set to import the resources.
+5. To initiate the change set and import the resources, use the following execute-change-set command and replace the placeholder text.
 On successful completion of the operation (IMPORT_COMPLETE), the resources are successfully imported.

 1. Revert the import operation for the affected resources.